This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Sand”.

 5. Sands should pass through:

 Explanation: The particle size of sand is between 4.75mm and 75 microns.
 BIS 480 sieve represents 4.75mm sieve opening.

-6. Bulking of sand increase the strength of mortar.
+6. Bulking of sand increase the strength of the mortar.

 Explanation: Bulking increases volume of mortar and not the strength.
-In fact it decrease the strength, leading to future cracks in the structure.
+In fact, it decreases the strength, leading to future cracks in the structure.

-7. The solution used to test impurities in sand in field is:
+7. The solution used to test impurities in the sand in field is:

 a) Sodium sulphate

 Explanation: A small amount of sand is added to a solution of sodium hydroxide and stirred.
 If colour changes to brown, presence of impurity is detected.

 8. What is the maximum percentage of silt allowed in sand to be used in concrete?

 Explanation: If more silt content is present, it will lead to the improper measurement of volume or weight.
 It should be washed off to bring it to the allowable limit.